akitectio/AkitectCMS/admin-panel/README.md

 To login website you can `create` a user.
 All authenication related features are `working` and `live`!

-`Firebase` is added as backend provider to increase better user experince.

 ## Development

 First, install the dependencies with `npm install` command.

-You need to run `npm run firebase:start` on a different terminal and keep it running.

 Then, in the project directory, you can run: `npm run dev`